Alpha Phi Gamma (honor society): Symbols

 Alpha Phi Gamma's badge was designed by member Edward Steinberg.
-It was a rectangular key with the three Greek letters ΑΦΓ diagonally from upper left to lower right, three stars in the upper right, and an inkwell in the lower left.
+It was a rectangular key with the three Greek letters "ΑΦΓ" diagonally from upper left to lower right, three stars in the upper right, and an inkwell in the lower left.
 Its coat of arms included three wreaths, quill-surmounted inkwells, and a secretary bird at the crest.
 The pledge emblem was a white bridge emblem with Alpha Phi Gamma inscribed in black.

 The society's colors were black and white.
 Its flower was the white carnation.
 Its publication was called Black and White.

 Officers

-Presidents

 The presidents of Alpha Phi Gamma were: